Sisters Who Make Waves season 3

 Sisters Who Make Waves (Season 3) (Chinese: 乘风破浪3; pinyin: Chéngfēngpòlàng 3) is the third season of Sisters Who Make Waves which premiered on May 20, 2022, on Mango TV.
 This season featured 30 celebrities aged over 30 who compete to form a girl group.
 The winner of season one, Ning Jing, and the winner of season two, Na Ying, returned to the show as team captains to lead and perform alongside the 30 contestants.

 Concept

 Following the success of the first and second seasons, Mango TV presented the third season of the show just over a year after the end of season 2.
 The general concept of the show remains the same as the previous seasons.
 However, slight changes were made to the competition and performance formats.

 Contestants

 Each contestant's English name will be used if known.
 Otherwise, the pinyin version of the name would be used in the order of surname followed by given name.
-All names in parenthesis are in simplified Chinese.
+All names in parentheses are in simplified Chinese.
 All ages and years are at the time of the competition.